LewentalDigital/LewentalDigital/README.md

 # Sebastiano
 Computer Science student at University of Padua

-Interested in creating good user experiences and caring about small details
+Interested in creating excellent user experiences and caring about small details